-''' / Define the per-CPU counter. / DEFINE_PER_CPU(unsigned long, mycounter) = {0}; Modify a per-CPU counter.
-In the Linux-kernel implementation, this would have to be a C-preprocessor macro. / void counter_add(unsigned long cp, unsigned long v) { get_cpu_var(cp) += v; Return the aggregate value of a per-CPU counter.
+'''

+/ Define the per-CPU counter. /

+DEFINE_PER_CPU(unsigned long, mycounter) = {0};

+Modify a per-CPU counter.
+In the Linux-kernel

+implementation, this would have to be a C-preprocessor

+macro.

+/

+void counter_add(unsigned long cp, unsigned long v) {

+get_cpu_var(cp) += v;

+/

+Return the aggregate value of a per-CPU counter.

 Again, in the Linux kernel, this would have to be

 a C-preprocessor macro.

+/

 unsigned long counter_value(unsigned_long cp) {

-int cpu;
+int cou;

 unsigned long sum;

 for_each_possible_cpu(cpu) {

 sum += per_cpu(cp, cpu);

 return sum;

 '''

-Note that there are cases where the values returned by counter_value() on different CPUs might violate sequential consistency.
+Note that there are cases where the values returned by counter_value() on different CPUs may not be possible under a sequentially-consistent execution.
 This is a feature, not a bug.
-To see this, imagine that "mycounter" was tracking the total number of bytes received via TCP/IP over all interfaces and connections on a machine with three Ethernet adapters.
+To see this, imagine that "mycounter" was tracking the total number bytes received via TCP/IP over all interfaces and connections on a machine with three Ethernet adapters.
 Suppose that these three adapters concurrently receive packets whose lengths are 700, 1100, and 1300 bytes.
 If these are the first three packets received by this machine, then there are six possible sequences for the cumulative number of bytes received: